saurabhalang/Loghawk/README.md

 Alerts are also saved to: /var/log/loghawk_alerts.log

 ⏰ Automate with Cron
-To run LogHawk every 10 minutes:
+To run Loghawk every 10 minutes:

 Edit crontab: